 The course includes case studies and sample security design checklists for schools and government buildings.
 The course also addresses several extremely important misunderstandings about bullet-resistant materials.
 For example, very few end-users appreciate the importance of proper cleaning.
 Common cleaning products can have adverse long-term effects on certain bulletproof materials.
 An architect may want to suggest different materials or solutions if it seems likely that the end-user will have difficulty with consistent and proper cleaning.
 Additionally, news reports have lead to a few extremely common misunderstandings about some security products, like window security films.
 Improper application of these can fundamentally compromise security.

-“So far,” Rick adds, “The course has been very successful.
+“So far,” Bob adds, “The course has been very successful.
 It has a higher-than-average rate of engagement and completion when compared to similar programs.”